 Figure 1: LM5575 schematic

-One way to achieve low BOM count and increase reliability is to integrate the compensation network inside the integrated circuit (IC).
+Converters like the LMR33610 SIMPLE SWITCHER®, shown in Figure 2, offer internal compensation networks to achieve low BOM count and increase reliability.
 Compensation networks are a necessary part of power IC design in order to ensure a stable loop response.
 Traditionally, power engineers have designed external compensation networks.
 The advantage of an external compensation network is the flexibility to freely select components and optimize the design to achieve a faster transient response.
 But designing the compensation is a complex, painstaking process.
 If you are a power expert with plenty of time, it’s no problem.
 If you are working under a deadline or do not have the necessary expertise, you may not have the time to properly design an external compensation network.
 If that’s the case, internal compensation greatly reduces the number of steps and risk in a power IC design.
 An internal compensation network minimizes the risk of faulty components or a mistake in the design that could negatively affect the end equipment’s performance.
 It also reduces the time it takes to design the power platform.

-Another way TI increases reliability is by offering fixed-output-voltage versions.
-If you need the flexibility of programming the output voltage, we do have adjustable output options.
-However, the majority of TI’s customers use buck converters to power 24V, 12V, 5A or 3.3V rails off a battery.
-Offering fixed-output versions at these voltage levels provides several advantages, including decreasing BOM count, increasing reliability, improving the voltage accuracy of the output, and decreasing output noise.
-For example, in Figure 2, the LM2596 requires only four external components to function.
+Fixed-output-voltage regulators offer another way to increase reliability.
+This increased reliability comes at the cost of reduced design flexibility.
+However, many engineers use buck converters to power 24-V, 12-V, 5-V or 3.3-V rails off a battery.
+Fixed-output versions at these voltage levels provide several advantages, including decreasing BOM count, increasing reliability, improving the voltage accuracy of the output, and decreasing output noise.
+For example, in Figure 3, the LM2596 requires only four external components to function.